-Looking forward - Strategy and Objectives for the second half of 2022
+Looking forward - Strategy and Objectives for 2022

-Secure additional funding for the Corporation through private placements, rights issues, joint venture agreements, or other financing activity; and

-Utilize the funds raised to continue the development of the Neita Concession with the following objectives:

-- Continue to work with the Government of the Dominican Republic in order to convert a part of the Candelones Concession to a Mineral Exploitation (Mining) permit; - Commission and deliver an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit to the government and communities - > Establish a preliminary underground resource, basic mine plan, process flow sheet and process plant design for the sulphide mineralization; and - ➤ Begin systematic exploration of other targets within the Concession footprint recognizing observations collected during recent exploration drilling at Candelones Extension deposit.
+- Secure additional funding for the Corporation through private placements, rights issues, joint venture agreements, or other financing activity; and - Utilize the funds raised to continue the development of the Neita Concession with the following objectives: - Continue to work with the Government of the Dominican Republic in order to convert a part of the Candelones Concession to a Mineral Exploitation (Mining) permit; - Commission a feasibility study to better define the costs and engineering for the oxide portion of the deposit - Commission and deliver an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit to the government and communities - Establish a preliminary process flow sheet and process plant design for the sulphide mineralization; - Begin systematic exploration of other targets within the Concession footprint recognizing observations collected during recent exploration drilling at Candelones Extension deposit.

 In early 2022, the Corporation submitted an application to convert a part of the Candelones Concession to a Mineral Exploitation (Mining) permit.
 The Corporation's long-term objective is to establish sustainable operations within the Neita Concession for the benefit of all stakeholders.
 The application passed a review and the Corporation moved to the next phase of the application process with the publication of the application details in the national press with a request for public comment.
-The comment period for the second and final publication of the application details closed on June 5, 2022, with no material comments being received from the public.
-The application is currently awaiting a final recommendation from the General Directorate of Mining ("DGM") prior to being forwarded for Ministerial approval, and subsequently Presidential approval.
-The Corporation is hopeful that this Exploitation Concession Licence will be granted in Q3 of this year.
+The second publication of the application details has been completed with no material comments received to date from the public.
+The comment period is open until approximately June 5, 2022.
+If no material comments are received, the application will move forward for Ministerial approval, and subsequently Presidential approval.
+The Corporation is hopeful that this Exploitation Concession Licence will be grated in Q3 of this year.